Journal publishes original, peer-reviewed articles,

 page proofs to the author by e-mail as PDF file.
 Proofs must be returned to the

-FINANCIAL OBLIGATIONS: Page charges are assessed for all kinds of
+Page charges are assessed for all kinds of

 articles to help defray the costs.
-Charges are as following.
-US

-$ 100 for 5 pages plus US $ 10 per extra page.
+submission fee.
 Unless otherwise specified, it will be assumed that

 the corresponding author is responsible for payment.
 The publishers supply a PDF